gaurishb15/Sentiment_Analysis/README.md

 ## Conclusion

 This project showcases the power of Transformers in natural language processing tasks, particularly in sentiment analysis.
 Future improvements could involve refining the pre-processing pipeline by building a custom vocabulary and filtering stop words.

----

-Feel free to copy and paste this into your GitHub README file.
-Let me know if you'd like any adjustments.